tsoj/tree-sitter-cpp2/README.md

 tree-sitter test
 ```

-To run more expensive tests run:
+To run more extensive tests run:
 ```bash
 # some/path could for example point to the cppfront regression tests directory
 ./test_on_cpp2_files.sh some/path